 “You are a liar.”

 The unconscious has learned that you are a liar and because you lied, you will not get what you asked for.
-And should you try, you will now be self-sabotaged.
+And should you try, you will now be self-punished.

 The First Step

-The first step in changing a belief is to establish precisely what you WANT to believe.
+The first step in changing a belief is to establish what you WANT to believe and choose how you will behave and BE.

-For example: I want to weigh 40 pounds less.
+For example: I want to weigh 30 to 40 pounds less.

 That’s fine.
 It’s do-able.
 You can make a picture.
 But you did that in the weight loss class.
 Big deal.
 It failed on day two.
 And so will the process of true belief change, if you stop at step one.

 Step two.
-Each day you perform behaviors, rituals and actions that will allow you to get instant feedback about your work.
+Each day you perform behaviors and actions that will allow you to get instant feedback about your work.
+This feedback can become foundation for new beliefs and the cementing of behavior.

 In real life, for the person who wants to lose weight, it means the following.